thirukkural2022/obedparla.com/content/posts/2016-02-10-why-do-i-write-what-will-i-do-with-it.md

 ---
-title: "Why Do I Write?
-What Will I Do With It?"
-author: "Obed Marquez Parlapiano"
+title : "Why Do I Write?
+What Will I Do With It?" author : "Obed Marquez Parlapiano" date : "2016-02-10" categories :
-date: "2016-02-10"
-categories: "thoughts"
-tags:
+ - thoughts
+tags : ""
-cover: "../images/chalkboard_quotes_twain.jpg"
+cover : "../images/chalkboard_quotes_twain.jpg"
 ---

 In 2014 I was working with a great startup and we all were a very close and cool team.